Best Anonymous & Secure Windows VPS Hosting in 2025 – Buy with Crypto, No KYC Needed

 sudo certbot --nginx -d yourdomainname.info -d www.yourdomainname.info

 That’s it.
 Visit your domain in your local browser to check whether SSL is enabled.
-You can optionally do a test run of certbot’s automatic certificate renewal to make sure that works:
+You can optionally do a test run of certbot’s automatic certificate renewal to make sure that it works:

 sudo certbot renew --dry-run

-If you’re a easyglobal user, the most streamlined way to set up nginx with SSL is to use our one-click LEMP install tool when you create your server.
+If you’re a EasyGlobal user, the most streamlined way to set up nginx with SSL is to use our one-click LEMP install tool when you create your server.
 It should look something like this:

 After your server has been created, point an A record to your server’s IP address is your domain’s DNS settings and run the following command after the change has propagated: